PuppyGamingDev/VanityGeneratorBot-XRPL/README.md

 ## Usage
 You can easily request a vanity address using the `/request` command.
 It will add your request into the list of terms it is searching for and begin looking (if not already).
 Once the queue is empty, the bot takes a break from generating addresses as there is no need.
 It doesn't save any information about addresses and seeds locally, once it send the result to a user, it moves onto the next.

+You can view your open requests with the `/view` command.

 ## Finishing up
 If you have any questions, my DMs are always open on